KacBuj17/Vehicle-type-classifier/README.md

 pip install -r .\requirements.txt
 ```

-To run on CUDA install torch from:
+To run on CUDA uninstall torch and torchvision installed from requirements.txt and install from:

 ```
 https://pytorch.org/get-started/locally/